-These are most suited for a teacher with a class of students.
-However, parents are welcome to use them as well, to get your kids writing at home.
+These are most suited for a teacher with a class of elementary school students.
+However, parents are welcome to use them as well, to get their kids writing at home.
+Let’s dive in.

 Aside from creating a published masterpiece someday, there are many benefits to teaching kids to write.
 This can be done in part by stimulating their minds with some good writing prompts for kids.

-Teaching them how to become a better writer will give them advantages in other areas of life.
+Teaching them about journal prompts and how to become a better writer will help them in other areas of life.
 Below you can find 100+ writing prompts for kids:

 - 10-year-old Kaitlyn has the unique ability to communicate with all animals.
 She goes around helping trainers, vets, and researchers.